 Start at the door

-Another tip for Event Enhancement was to greet guests with a friendly welcome, in order to create a strong first impression.
+Another tip was to greet guests with a friendly welcome, in order to create a strong first impression.
 I’d like to expand this to not just creating a positive first impression, but to set the tone for the rest of the event.
 Some events are formal, some events casual, but all events aim to entertain the attendees.
 Setting a good mood at the door can make all the effort that you put into enhancing the atmosphere inside the venue well worth it, especially when the guests are walking in, ready to be stunned.
 This can range anywhere from a stunning red carpet, to performers in costume and character, greeting guests at the door, and set up at the right locations to subtly point the guests towards the right direction.

 Remember, get the hype started early!
 Follow through to the door, and deliver the final knockout inside the event.
 If you can manage all these three aspects, your guests are definitely in the mood to be receptive to the function of the event.